 The PTO is hydraulically driven, is fully independent and may therefore be engaged at any time providing the engine revs are not too high.
-The PTO controls are situated to the right of the seat and in front of the gear lever.
+The PTO controls are situated to the right of the seat and behind the gear lever.
 To engage the PTO move the control lever to the left(as shown).